AugurProject/augur-walkthrough/marketsList.md

 - [ ] The 2nd subSideBarMenu (2-SSB) slides out to the right of 1-SSB
 - [ ] 2-SSB should be populated with the tag values for the markets displayed
 - [ ] Markets displayed should be filtered to only show markets with a category equal to the selected category tag in 1-SSB
-- [ ] Clicking on one or more of the tags in 2-SSB should filter out tags and markets that don't match the Category and Tag(s) selected.
+- [ ] Clicking on one or more of the tags in 2-SSB should filter out markets that don't match the Category and Tag(s) selected.
+The logic for selection is `Category && (Tag1 || Tag2)`

 click on "Market" button on the Side Bar to reset the page to showing all markets.